 Michael Y. Li

-Previously, I graduated summa cum laude, Phi Beta Kappa, and Tau Beta Pi from Princeton, where I was fortunate to work with Tom Griffiths and Ryan Adams.
+Previously, I graduated summa cum laude and Phi Beta Kappa from Princeton, where I was fortunate to work with Tom Griffiths and Ryan Adams.

 Email / GitHub / Google Scholar / LinkedIn